 Punch down the dough.
-Turn the dough out onto lightly floured board and knead for 5 minutes or until the bubbles are out of the bread.
+Turn the dough out onto a lightly floured board and knead for 5 minutes or until the bubbles are out of the bread.

 - Keep yeast stored in an airtight container and in the refrigerator.
 Heat, moisture, and air kills the yeast and prevents bread dough from rising.

 - To keep bread soft, store in a plastic bag.

-Store flour properly to keep it from spoiling.
+- Store flour properly to keep it from spoiling.

-Bread flour has a higher amount of gluten than all-purpose flour.
+- Bread flour has a higher amount of gluten than all-purpose flour.
 This means that bread made with bread flour will rise higher than bread made with all-purpose flour.
 You can make your own bread flour by adding 1-1/2 teaspoons gluten to each cup of all-purpose flour you use in your bread recipe.

 - You can use any type of milk in this recipe: whole milk, skim, low fat, etc. Milk can also be replaced with water and nonfat dry milk.